Search: Advanced search

 Please enter a keyword or ID

-Emails Sent from Helix ALM Not Delivered
+Emails Sent From Helix ALM Not Delivered

-When a user sends an email from Helix ALM, the recipient does not receive it, and a delivery failure message is not returned.
+When a user sends an email from Helix ALM, the recipient does not receive it and a delivery failure message is not returned.

 When email is sent, it passes between various Mail Transport Agents (MTAs), which are services running on mail servers that transfer email from one server to another.
-In some cases, the authentication information between the originating and destination MTAs do not match the expected value or are incompatible, and the email is not delivered.
+In some cases, authentication information between the originating and destination MTAs do not match the expected value or are incompatible and the email is not delivered.

 If the mail server is configured to use Open Relay Authentication, it may cause problems with mail delivery.
 Open Relay Blocking is used to limit the spam a mail server receives.
 In many cases, if a mail server running Open Relay Blocking receives an email from a server that uses Open Relay Authentication, the email is rejected and the server sends a message back to the sender that describes why the email was rejected.
-The rejected email message can be disabled to conserve resources and limit bandwidth use.
-If it is disabled, the sender will not receive email from the server that rejected the original message.
+The rejected message can be disabled to conserve resources and limit bandwidth use.
+If it is disabled, the sender will not receive email from the server that rejected the original email.